Sitemap

 diabetes-support@mlist.is.ed.ac.uk

-Accessibility statement for FRAME
+Accessibility statement for Diabetes FRAME

-Website accessibility statement inline with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Website accessibility statement in line with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

-• navigate most of the website using just a keyboard;
+• Navigate most of the site using keyboard only

 Customising the website

 AbilityNet has advice on making your device easier to use if you have a disability.
+This is an external site with suggestions to make your computer more accessible:

-AbilityNet – My computer my way
+AbilityNet – My Computer My Way

-With a few simple steps you can customise the appearance of our website to make it easier to read and navigate.
+With a few simple steps you can customise the appearance of our website using your browser settings to make it easier to read and navigate:

-Addtional information on how to customise our website appearance
+Additional information on how to customise our website appearance

 How accessible this website is